Master in Physics gives you the opportunity to work within a large variation of applied physics. You can work in research fields governing:

 Competences - The candidate:

-The programme leads to exciting career options domestic and abroad within research, industry, administration and teaching, both in private and public sector.
+The programme leads to exciting career options domestic and abroad within research, industry, administration, both in private and public sector.
+You will have the opportunity to work in:

 Students are expected to have skills equivalent to the prerequisites the courses in the study program build upon.